The speediest man on all 32 NFL teams

 WR Rashad Ross

 Until Tuesday, the Bills' fastest player was WR Kolby Listenbee, who ran a 4.39-second 40-yard dash before being drafted in the sixth round by Buffalo in 2016.
 But hernia surgery prevented Listenbee from ever practicing with the Bills, and they waived him Tuesday to sign Ross.
-Nicknamed "The Rocket," Ross ran a 4.36-second 40-yard dash at his 2013 pro day and clocked the league's fastest play in 2015 by reaching 21.5 miles per hour on a 101-yard kick return for the Washington Redskins. -- Mike Rodak
+Nicknamed "The Rocket," Ross ran a 4.36-second 40 at his 2013 pro day and clocked the league's fastest play in 2015 by reaching 21.5 mph on a 101-yard kick return for the Washington Redskins. -- Mike Rodak

 Miami Dolphins